aabacus/5mmb_classic/README.txt

 2) Edit toonlist.txt...rename it if you like ... put in your info.
 =======NOTE: NO ALT-CHARS ALLOWED IN TOON NAMES Only a-z=============
 3) Drag and drop the toonlist onto Read_Toonlist.bat
-4) WoW will open one window.
-Select Language then close it.
-DON'T LOG IN.
+4) Make sure no errors show in the black window!
+Press key to close.
 5) Double click Hotkeynet.exe
 6) Click Load Script button--Load 5mmb_HKN_classic.txt
 7) scroll lock on
+NOTE: AT THIS POINT, YOU MAY WANT TO START CLASSIC WOW YOURSELF, AND HIT THE SYSTEM BUTTON IN THE MAIN WINDOW.
+CONFIGURE WINDOWED MODE (if you like) AND A REASONABLE RESOLUTION, THEN EXIT.
 8) ctrl-alt-m to login
 9) When you are in, close all popups.
-10) ctrl-i TWICE to initialize all your wow buttons
+10) ctrl-i initialize all your wow buttons
 11) Hit 0 key twice in your main window to invite/switch to free-for-all loot (cancel raid warning dialog.
 LOL don't go into raid.)
 12) Interface Options--turn all action bars on.